-- (i) The units must be having the same State code; - (ii) The units should have the same management; - (iii) Separate unit-wise accounts are not available and only combined accounts are available; - (iv) Resources that go into the manufacturing activity in the units are not separately identifiable; - (v) The units may not have the same industry group at 4 digit NIC level, but satisfy the aforementioned conditions.
-However, all the units included in Joint Return must be engaged in manufacturing and if the combined accounts include other activities, those should be excluded.
+- (i) The units must be having the same State code; - (ii) The units should have the same management; - (iii) Separate unit-wise accounts are not available and only combined accounts are available; - (iv) Resources that go into the manufacturing activity in the units are not separately identifiable: - (v) The units must have the same industry group at 4-digit NIC level, but satisfy the aforementioned conditions.
+However, all the units included in Joint Return must be engaged in manufacturing, and if the combined accounts include other activities, those should be excluded.

-In no case a unit belonging of Census Sector will be the joint unit with a unit of Sample Sector.
-If such a situation arises due to augmentation of frame in respect of the units pertaining to the supplementary frame, information pertaining to the Sample Sector unit(s) needs to be suitably apportioned and separate return should be filled in for each of them.
-Please note that in case of sample sector the number of units will be always 1.
+Note that formation of 'Joint Return' as defined above is done only at the stage of updation of frame by FOD (i.e., before selection of samples), and in no case is allowed at the post sample selection.
+That is, the unit(s) belonging to the Census Sector will not be the joint unit with a unit of Sample Sector or all units belonging to the Sample Sector should not be joint among themselves even if the above said conditions are satisfied.
+If such a situation arises, due to inclusion of units coming from the supplementary frame for that year, information pertaining to the unit(s) of Sample Sector needs to be suitably apportioned and separate return should be filled in for each of them.
+Thus, in case of sample sector the number of units will be always 1.